 Nora (pictured above) and I love popovers.
 None of our friends knew what they were, so we decided to make them.

-Popovers are super interesting to me because of the science behind them.
-The batter is very thin, and doesn’t seem like it will be able to yield a fluffy, bread-like breakfast treat.
-But, due to the high egg content, the structure of the popovers is maintained and the steam is formed during the baking process.
-One of my classes last year experimented with egg content in popovers, and we discovered how truly important the eggs are to the structure of a popover.
-One less egg than called for will result in a much more deflated version of the popover.
+Popovers are super interesting to me, because of the science behind them.
+The batter is very thin, so it doesn’t seem like it will be able to yield a fluffy, bread-like breakfast treat.
+However, due to the high egg content, the structure of the popovers is maintained, and steam is formed during the baking process.
+In one of my classes last year, we experimented with egg content in popovers, and we discovered how truly important the eggs are to the structure of a popover.
+One less egg results in a much more deflated popover.

 - 5 eggs